minustehbare/spree-advanced-inventory-management/README.markdown

 Advanced Inventory Management
 =============================

-An extensions maintained by Denis 'jumph4x' and Sonny 'tparlin' in an effort to bring Spree up to speed on inventory management for our employer.
+An extension maintained by Denis 'jumph4x' and Tom 'minustehbare' in an effort to bring Spree up to speed on inventory management for our employer.

 WARNING
 =======